LazarofShalev/DoItRight/README.md

 # DoItRight

 Do It Right - iOS
-Project descriptionDo It Right is a ToDo iOS application, you can create categories and for each category create Items (objectives), once objective is completed it can be marked/deleted.
+Do It Right is a ToDo iOS application, you can create categories and for each category create Items (objectives), once objective is completed it can be marked/deleted.

 **Technologies**
 *FrontEnd